jupegarnica/garn-validator/README.md

 hasErrors({ a: Number, b: String })({ a: null, b: null });
 /*
 [
-  TypeValidationError: on path /a value null do not match constructor Number,
+  TypeValidationError: At path /a null do not match constructor Number,
-  TypeValidationError: on path /b value null do not match constructor String ]
+  TypeValidationError: At path /b null do not match constructor String ]
 */
 ```